doug-moen/openscad2/rfc/Objects.md

 In this design, you have to override bindings in the same order that they were originally defined.
 Either that or I topologically sort the definitions and issue an error in the event of a cycle.

+Within an `override` definition, the special variable `$super` is bound to the original field value from the base object which is being overridden.

 ### Strengths and Limitations of `overlay`
 An object has a dependency chain.
 `overlay` supports dependencies in the extension object, preserving those dependencies in the new object.